HarshKapadia2/talks/git_internals/agenda.md

     -   Different versions of files
     -   Renaming of files
     -   Directories
-    -   Changes to large files
+    -   Changes to large files (Packfiles)

 > NOTE
 >